 Such traits often predict success in the real world better than I.Q. scores.
 And yet, colleges don’t even attempt to improve them.
 Students are never taught how to regulate their emotions or study for a test.
 They don’t learn how to take criticism or cope with failure….[T]he modern university teaches follow-through only by accident, forcing students to take tedious classes and then rewarding those who don’t drop out.

 I clipped the article because of a sense of solidarity.
 The pre-school analogy has a certain appeal to me: I think we should aim to teach students truly useful skills and not simply what is hard, rigorous, or historically taught.
-In the primary grades, I think it is more important for student to learn to stand in line cooperatively than it is for them to learn beautiful handwriting.
+In the primary grades, I think it is more important for students to learn to stand in line cooperatively than it is for them to learn beautiful handwriting.
 In my own college, I think it is more important for our undergraduate business students to learn how to use Excel well than it is for them to learn calculus.

 Elsewhere on this blog, I did argue that it’s not always obvious to students which topics from a class will be useful.
 The students can’t possibly be expected to instinctively know all the applications of the material we are teaching.
 However, we professors should know how the ideas and skills in our courses could be useful on the different paths our students take.
 Given that those paths are constantly changing, it’s an ongoing job for us to keep current on the links between our class material and its potential uses.